Lerg/docs/content/plugin/qrscanner/event/show/symbol.md

 ## Overview

-[String](https://docs.coronalabs.com/api/type/String.html) indicates the type of symbol that was scanned.
+[String](https://docs.coronalabs.com/api/type/String.html) indicates the type of symbol that was scanned. iOS only.